watem-sedem/watem-sedem/README.rst

 Since 2016, the Flemish government, Department for Environment (VPO), and the Flemisch Environment Agency (VMM) commissioned further developments for CN-WS so it could become operational for management.
-Specifically, a number optimisations to the code were implemented to increase model performance and allow a roll-out on the scale of Flanders.
+Specifically, a number of optimisations to the code were implemented to increase model performance and allow a roll-out on the scale of Flanders.
 In addition, the model was recalibrated (Deproost et al., 2018) and a framework was developed for processing CN-WS input, outputs and user choices.
 At that point, CN-WS is